jisungbin/jisungbin/README.md

 12. [Steam](https://steamcommunity.com/id/sungbin5304/)
 13. [Stackoverflow](https://stackoverflow.com/users/14299073/jisungbin?tab=profile)

-# 🙏 I wanna be a Programmer...
+# 🙏 I wanna be a Programmer
 1. Write a story in Medium at least once a week.
 2. Read programming books for at least one hour a day.
 3. Study Android or iOS for at least one hour a day.